How to Look Younger

 Photoaging (sun exposure) is the biggest contributor to aging skin, says Kotlus.
 Wear a broad-spectrum, mineralized sunscreen any time you’re going to be out in the sun (that includes during the winter) and reapply every two hours.

 Retinoids — the umbrella term for retinol products — are a class of medications that are derived from vitamin A which encourage collagen production and even pigmentation.
 Prescription strength ones are most potent, says Kotlus, but they can irritate and dry skin, so start with an OTC product to see how you tolerate it.

 Treat From the Inside Out

 Research shows that nutritional deficiencies may impact hair growth, so eating a healthy diet could help your locks look younger, though no food can completely ward off balding or thinning hair.
 And diets high in fish, fruit and vegetables could protect against wrinkles, according to a recent study published in the Journal of the American Academy of Dermatology.
-ChoOse fish rich in omega-3 fatty acids like salmon.
+Choose fish like salmon, which is rich in omega-3 fatty acids.
 These compounds may improve skin barrier function and protect against inflammation from sun damage and hyperpigmentation, per another recent study.